TheKikGen/USBMidiKliK4x4/README.md

 	F0 77 77 78 <sysex function id > <data> F7

 The F0 77 77 78 is the specific sysex header for USBMidiKlik4x4.
 Know that it is a totally unofficial header.
+IMPORTANT : INTERNAL SYSEX ARE ONLY INTERPRETED ON CABLE 0 OR MIDI IN JACK 1.

 ## Hardware reset (function 0x0A)